 ©Tiffany Sims/Shutterstock.com

 The birds will gather food, and if another bird is watching, they will trick them into thinking the meal is theirs.
-The clever Corvid will pretend to stash the food they have in a nearby tree or hole, then fly off.
+The clever Corvid will pretend to stash their food in a nearby tree or hole, then fly off.
 Little does the other bird know that the large black bird pretended to stash the food and instead stuck it under a wing.
 They will wait a bit, put the food back in their mouth, and fly back to their real nest and feed their family or hide the food in a real hiding place.

 A Crow is a Good Friend to Have